MicrosoftLearning/ai-apps/README.md

 - [Compromise.js](https://www.npmjs.com/package/compromise) used by Computing History (browser-based version) Text Analyzer to support named entity recognition.
 - [TextRank.js](https://www.jsdelivr.com/package/npm/textrank) used by Text Analyzer for text summarization.
 - [Tesseract.js](https://github.com/naptha/tesseract.js/blob/master/README.md) used by Computing History (browser-based version) and Information Extractor to perform OCR analysis.
-- [PyScript](https://pyscript.net/) used by ML Lab, ML Lite, and ScriptBook to provide an in-browser Python runtime.
+- [PyScript](https://pyscript.net/) used by Model Coder, ML Lab, ML Lite, and ScriptBook to provide an in-browser Python runtime.
 Imported libraries include numpy, pandas, matplotLib, and scikit-learn.

+The "OpenAI" library provided in the **Model Coder** app is not the *real* OpenAI Python library.
+Instead, it's a set of Python classes that expose commonly used objects and methods of the OpenAI API as abstractions over a local JavaScript layer that handles prompt submission to the smollm2 model in the local WLLAMA environment.
+From the learner's perspective, you'll write and run real Python code using the same syntax as you would with the OpenAI library, and interact with a real LLM back-end.